DomainSkate/Risk-Responder-API/Watchlist API/README.md

 # Webhook APIs

-Webhooks will be contacted daily **when** changes are detected in our scope of detection.
+Webhooks will be contacted when changes are detected in our scope of detection.
+For additional details, see [Detected Changes Explanation](https://github.com/DomainSkate/Risk-Responder-API/tree/main/Watchlist%20API#detected-changes-explanation).

 ## Create API